TheHolyChickn/latex-hub/README.md

 What the app should do:

-- implements gilles castel's scripts in a CLI (the python versions can already be found in this repo under Legacy Scripts, most are also already rewritten in js);
+- implements gilles castel's scripts in a CLI (the python versions can already be found in this repo under Legacy Scripts, and have also been rewritten into js, find them in src/core, cli implementation of most of them via src/cli/main.js);

-- implements my addition to his scripts which adds management for homework assignments (again, as a cli)
+- implements my addition to his scripts which adds management for homework assignments (also alr implemented, same locations and cli integration)

 - has a config file which manages the ROOT directory for classes, and also a PROJECTS directory for projects, and also a github link for the github these should be linked to (the github should be optional)